Kate on the Booktopia Books Podcast

 What are your top tips for aspiring writers?

-Writing a book is like building a house: it takes time and effort, and you need a firm underlying structure to hold it together so that the pretty trims don’t collapse under close inspection.
+Writing a book is like building a house: it takes time and effort, and you need a firm underlying structure to hold it together so that the decorative trims don’t collapse under close inspection.
 Whenever I reach a sticking point I take myself and my notebook to a coffee shop (park, library, bar – whatever your taste) where I give myself over to imagining.
 Somehow that brief separation from my manuscript helps me to see things clearly and refills me with enthusiasm and direction.
 (Using pen and paper helps, too – there’s something about the sensation of the nib racing across the page, that draws a direct line to my brain.)

 Do you have any writing rituals?

 I write on a computer, but I always plan with pen and paper.
 I fill copious notebooks with scribbled story outlines, character ideas, questions to myself and, happily, lots of answers.
-One of my favourite things to do when I hit a wall with my writing is to take my notebook to a dim and cosy coffee shop.
+One of my favourite things to do when I hit a wall is to take my notebook to a dim and cosy coffee shop.
 I find a booth in the back corner, disappear into it, and start daydreaming.
 I scribble anything and everything that comes to mind, and it never fails to send me right back into the world of my story.
 Despite my best intentions, my desk (and, at this moment, my floor) is a cluttered mess of old manuscript drafts, lidless pens, paper clips, sticky notes, a doodling pad, coffee cups, and ‘to-do’ lists.

 Do you have any reading rituals?